-IBISAR allows the identification of the most accurate ocean current dataset in a specific area and period of interest, thus facilitating decision-making to SAR operators and emergency responders.
-Lorente et al., (2021b) consider the IBISAR service as a successful example of the long-lasting engagement built in collaboration between HFR operators with end users (i.e. the Spanish Maritime Safety and Rescue Agency).
-Additionally, those HFR systems are also being used for the IBI-MFC model assessment purposes by means of the NARVAL multi-parameter and multi-platform validation tool (Lorente et al., 2019c) for the IBI-MFC model validation.
+service to be a successful example of the long-lasting engagement built in collaboration between HFR operators and end users (i.e., the Spanish Maritime Safety and Rescue Agency).
+Additionally, those HFR systems are also being used for IBI-MFC model assessment purposes by means of the NARVAL multiparameter and multi-platform validation tool (Lorente et al., 2019c) for IBI-MFC model validation.

-Another added-value of HFR systems is their use to improve model forecast through data assimilation (DA).
+Another added value of HFR systems is their use to improve model forecast through data assimilation (DA).
 DA aims at optimally combining observations and models to provide a better representation of the ocean dynamics.
-In this sense, HFR provides very valuable high-resolution observations in areas where satellite observations tend to suffer limitations due to the vicinity of the coast (Vignudelli et al., 2019).
+In this sense, HFR provides very valuable high-resolution observations in areas where satellite observations tend to suffer from limitations due to the vicinity of the coast (Vignudelli et al., 2019).
 While the assimilation of HFR measurements has been applied in many regions of the world since the first studies from Breivik (2001) and Oke et al. (2002), only a limited number of studies have been performed in the Mediterranean Sea.
-Marmain et al. (2014) assimilated radial velocity observations from Toulon HFR system in a regional model in the Gulf of Lion.
+Marmain et al. (2014) assimilated radial velocity observations from the Toulon HFR system in a regional model in the Gulf of Lion.
 They showed how HFR observations can be successfully used to correct the wind forcing used to constrain the model coastal surface circulation.
 In the Ligurian Sea, Vandenbulcke et al. (2017) were able to correct surface currents and improve the representation of inertial oscillations after the assimilation of all the available hourly radial observations in a regional model of the area.
 Variational methods were also applied to improve model dynamics through multi-platform data assimilation including HFR in the southern Tyrrhenian Sea (Iermano et al., 2016) and in the Adriatic Sea (Janeković et al., 2020).

 More recently, Hernández-Lasheras et al. (2021) specifically assessed the impact of assimilating HFR observations on the surface currents in the Ibiza Channel using the WMOP operational system.
-They compared the performance of both radial and total daily mean HFR-Ibiza surface currents (Tintoré et al., 2020) for correcting meso and submesoscale circulation using different initialization methods in an operational-like context.
-An independent Lagrangian validation performed by comparing non-assimilated, assimilated without and with HFR measurements with a set of 14 surface drifters (Tintoré et al., 2014) showed that the best results were obtained when using HFR total observations along with the traditional observation sources (i.e. satellite altimetry, sea surface temperature (SST) and Argo temperature and salinity profiles).
-After 48 hours, the mean separation distance between virtual buoys and real drifters was reduced by 53% compared to the simulation without any data assimilation, and by 29% compared with the simulation assimilating traditional observations only (as shown in the Fig. 5).
+They compared the performance of both radial and total daily mean HFR-Ibiza surface currents (Tintoré et al., 2013, 2020) for correcting mesoscale and submesoscale circulation using different initialization methods in an operational-like context.
+An independent Lagrangian validation performed by comparing non-assimilated and assimilated (without and with HFR) measurements with a set of 14 surface drifters (Tintoré et al., 2014) showed that the best results were obtained when using HFR total observations along with the traditional observation sources (i.e., satellite altimetry, sea surface temperature -SST, and Argo temperature and salinity profiles).
+After 48 h, the mean separation distance between virtual buoys and real drifters was reduced by 53 % compared to the simulation without any data assimilation and by 29 % compared with the simulation assimilating traditional observations only (as shown in Fig. 5).